 Another more complete reference can be found at https://www.coleparmer.com/Chemical-Resistance

 What are your guidelines for product material selection based on chemical resistance?

 Stainless Steel – Ideal for high temperatures, high pressures and corrosive environments such as food equipment, industrial tanks or durable general use.

 Brass, Nylon or PBT stems with Buna-N Float – Good for petroleum products, oils and wastewaters.
 Buna-N floats have superior buoyancy and can be configured for oil-water interface detection.

-General Use Plastics – Polypropylene, PVC and Polycarbonate good to 105 degrees Good choice for general use, acids or food applications.
-Can be designed economically or custom molded with additional features for OEM applications.
+General Use Plastics – Polypropylene, PVC and Polycarbonate are good to 105 degrees Good choice for general use, acids or food applications.
+It can be designed economically or custom-molded with additional features for OEM applications.

 What do I need to know about power levels to protect my liquid level sensor?

 One of the greatest failures of reed switches is caused by over-current conditions.
 The currents created by many devices at “turn-on” or “shut-down” can be 5 to 10 times the “steady state” current given as part of the power rating.